nina-verbeeke-tue/mostlyai-synthetic-vessel-trajectories/README.md

 <br />

-In Step 3, a Generator is created and exported as a ZIP file to the `generator` folder.
+After running Step 3, it produces the following two outputs:

-The results of the synthetic vessel trajectory generation are stored in the `synthetic_data` folder.
+* **Generator**: In Step 3, a Generator is created and exported as a ZIP file to the `generator` folder, that can be found [here](https://github.com/nina-verbeeke-tue/mostlyai-synthetic-vessel-trajectories/tree/main/generator).

-The final results of the synthetic data generation and the creation of synthetic vessel trajectories can be found in the file located in the `synthetic_data` folder.
+* **Synthetic data**: The results of the synthetic vessel trajectory generation are stored in the `synthetic_data` folder, that can be found [here](https://github.com/nina-verbeeke-tue/mostlyai-synthetic-vessel-trajectories/tree/main/synthetic_data).
 This file can, for example, be imported into [kepler.gl](https://kepler.gl/) for visualizing the results.

 <br />